HobnobMancer/cazomevolve/README.md

 ## Download genomic assemblies from NCBI

-Reference sequence genomic assemblies were used for the creation of the phylogenetic tree.
+GenBank genomic assemblies were used for identify the CAZomes of species and creation of the phylogenetic tree.
-GenBank genomic assemblies were used for identify the CAZomes of species.

-For both the reference and GenBank assemblies the GenBank (`.gbff`), FASTA (`.fna`) and GFF3 (`.gff`) files were retrieved.
+The FASTA (`.fna`) and GenBank (`.gbff`) files were retrieved for every genome.

 The Python script `get_assemblies.py` was used to retrieve genomic assemblies (of scaffold assembly level and up) from NCBI.
 `get_assemblies.py` takes 4 position arguments: